satyamsangeet/Amyloid_Clearance_3C/README.md

 # Two Compartment Model for Brain Clearance

 This repository contains code for simulating a two-compartment model for brain clearance.
-In this model, Compartment 1 represents Blood (B) and Compartment 2 represents CSF (C).
+In this model

-Compartment 1 - Blood (B)
+Compartment 1 represents Blood (B)

-Compartment 2 - CSF (C)
+Compartment 2 represents CSF (C)

 ## Model Description